 Nashville, TN is home to some of the nation’s best creative types—writers, artists and musicians.
 So it’s only natural that the city would attract the attention of tech entrepreneurs.
-And the result has created “a tech scene unlike any other in America,” says Brian Moyer, President and CEO of the Nashville Technology Council.
+And the result is “a tech scene unlike any other in America,” says Brian Moyer, President and CEO of the Nashville Technology Council.

 “The technology sector is the leading edge of the region’s growth, with thousands of technology job opportunities in fields from music and entertainment to healthcare to enterprise software development,” explains Moyer.
-Get paid handsomely in one of these billion-dollar industries and live in a city known for its southern hospitality and sublime way of life.
+Get paid handsomely in one of these billion-dollar industries and live in a city known for its Southern hospitality and sublime way of life.

-A tech hub on the east coast, the gorgeous port-town of Baltimore, MD is a hot spot for software developers, system administrators and network engineers.
+A tech hub on the East Coast, the gorgeous port town of Baltimore, MD is a hot spot for software developers, system administrators and network engineers.
 (Or, really any tech job for that matter.)
 As this city is starting to make its mark in the tech world, you can be part of that impact.
 Expect to make upwards of $100,000 in a city where you can buy a home for less than $200,000.
-With all that extra pocket money, you can retire early, travel the globe, or fund your next start-up.
+With all that extra pocket money, you can retire early, travel the globe or fund your next start-up.

-The tech powerhouse of the Midwest, Kansas City, MO has a killer combination of high demand/low supply of workers at massive enterprise companies like Garmin, Honeywell and Sprint.
+The tech powerhouse of the Midwest, Kansas City, MO, has a killer combination of high demand/low supply of workers at massive enterprise companies like Garmin, Honeywell and Sprint.
 Ryan Weber, President of the KC Tech Council, says that, “tech jobs pay 40% higher than the average annual wage” in Kansas City, with the median salary at about $90,000.